justsomeblog/justsomeblog.github.io/README.md

 Have a look around.
 Make yourself at home.
 This place rarely get visitors.

 Jan.
-31st, 2021 Update: Comment sections are *off* as of right now.
-I need to figure some stuff out with the permissions and PHP stuff before it can actually be in action.
-Hopefully it doesn't take too long.
+31st, 2021 Update: Comment sections are *on* as of right now, but hosted under a separate host.